Testato/plugin.video.repubblicaitaliana/README.md

 Italian politics - TV and Radio channels

 ### Install tips
 On some Linux distros, Kodi comes packaged without the inputstream.adaptive plugin.
 In this case, manually install the missing plugin.
-For example on Ubuntu use the command: sudo apt install kodi-inputstream-adaptive
+For example on Ubuntu use the command: "sudo apt install kodi-inputstream-adaptive"

 ### Changelog
+1.2.0 (18 May 2021)
+- Plugin reworked

 1.1.0 (05 Mar 2021)
 - Use of Tubed instead of Youtube
 - Fixed some thumbnails